PabloMP2P/ClassyC/README.md

 - Interface event members are pointers to function pointers to handle dynamic event handler registration.
 - All method pointers are set to the most derived version of the method in the inheritance chain.
 - Methods and events have only one level of indirection; the pointers are not in virtual tables.
+- The OBJECT class has a unique implementation pattern: it is the only class that has no base class and is not defined with the `CLASS_` prefix.
 - The library is optimized to reduce levels of indirection and data overhead.
 - If the compiler doesn't support automatic destruction, ensure that for every `CREATE_HEAP`, there is a corresponding `DESTROY_FREE` to prevent memory leaks.
+- Ensure that `DESTROY_FREE` is only used with heap-allocated objects.
 - Make sure to nullify all pointers to the instance after calling `DESTROY_FREE` or `DESTROY` to avoid dangling pointers.
-The DESTROY_FREE macro for heap-allocated objects already sets the passed pointer to NULL
+The DESTROY_FREE macro for heap-allocated objects already sets the passed pointer to NULL.
 - The recursive macros limit the inheritance depth to 9 levels.
   Compile-time checks are available in C11 and later and can be enabled by defining `CLASSYC_ENABLE_COMPILE_TIME_CHECKS` before including the header.
   Runtime checks are enabled by default, but can be disabled by defining `CLASSYC_DISABLE_RUNTIME_CHECKS` before including the header.
   To support deeper inheritance hierarchies, you can extend the recursive macros definitions by adding `RECURSIVE_CLASS_MEMBER_DECLARATION_10`, `RECURSIVE_CLASS_MEMBER_DECLARATION_11`, and so on, making sure that each macro expands to the next one.
+- This library does not inherently provide thread safety.
+Even though asynchronous methods are supported, the library does not handle synchronization.
+If you are using shared objects across multiple threads, ensure proper synchronization mechanisms are in place to avoid race conditions.

 ## Acknowledgements
 - **Unity Test**: I used Unity Test to perform some tests on ClassyC: (https://github.com/ThrowTheSwitch/Unity).
+- **TinyCThread**: I used TinyCThread to provide portability for thread support for asynchronous methods: (https://github.com/tinycthread/tinycthread).